aws-samples/istio-on-eks/modules/04-security/README.md

 terraform init
 terraform apply -auto-approve
 ```

-***Note: The terraform stack can take between 25 to 30 minutes to provision all the resources required for this module.
-Take a short break and grab a cup of your favorite hot beverage. :coffee:***
+**Note**: The terraform stack can take between 25 to 30 minutes to provision all the resources required for this module.
+Take a short break and grab a cup of your favorite hot beverage. :coffee:

 The terraform stack creates the following resources.
   * VPC resources to host the EKS cluster